core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 When "initialize" is omitted, the topic will only be fully created after data is published to it.

 On success, the broker returns a 2.01 (Created) response, indicating the Location-Path of the new topic and the current representation of the topic resource.
 The response payload includes a CBOR map.
 The response MUST include the required topic properties (see {{topic-properties}}), namely: "topic-name", "resource-type", and "topic-data".
 It MAY also include a number of optional topic properties too.
-The response MUST have Content-Format set to TBD606 ("application/core-pubsub+cbor").
+The response MUST support Content-Format TBD606 ("application/core-pubsub+cbor"), which is the default.

 If requirements are defined for the client to create the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST reply with a 4.xx client error response (such as 4.03 Forbidden).